Skip to main content

 Build pitcher-specific scouting notes on release-point tells and tendency by count, narrowing your in-game recognition task to a realistic short list rather than the pitcher's entire repertoire.

-Facing an unfamiliar pitcher for the first at-bat, the hitter focuses her pitch recognition on distinguishing just the two pitches most fast-pitch pitchers rely on most heavily — the fastball and the riseball — before expanding her recognition to the full arsenal.
+Facing an unfamiliar pitcher for the first at-bat, the hitter focuses her pitch recognition on distinguishing just the two pitches most fast-pitch pitchers rely on most heavily.
+This means the fastball and the riseball.
+This means before expanding her recognition to the full arsenal.

 Why it matters

-Pitch recognition is the connective skill that turns isolated timing and spin-reading drills into actual in-game results — a hitter can have great bat speed and mechanics and still struggle if recognition lags behind.
+Pitch recognition is the connective skill that turns isolated timing and spin-reading drills into actual in-game results.
+This means a hitter can have great bat speed and mechanics and still struggle if recognition lags behind.

 How it shows up on video

-Across an at-bat, compare swing decisions to actual pitch type and location — a hitter with strong recognition rarely swings at pitches out of the zone and rarely takes hittable strikes, showing the decision-making is tracking pitch identity accurately in real time.
+Across an at-bat, compare swing decisions to actual pitch type and location.
+This means a hitter with strong recognition rarely swings at pitches out of the zone and rarely takes hittable strikes.
+This shows the decision-making is tracking pitch identity accurately in real time.

 Common mistakes